-AGC:916 Alpha Mu Sigma II
+AGC:916 Alpha Mu Sigma II 1.0 c

 This course is designed to further help students develop a working knowledge of parliamentary procedures, develop the ability to successfully conduct meetings, develop leadership qualities, and develop and foster relationships with other students, Postsecondary Agriculture Student Organization (PAS), and industry on a state and national level.
 (19.8 Lec.
 Hrs.)